-All children have a right to a loving and secure home and, where this cannot be provided by their birth parents and wider families, children should have the opportunity to experience this through adoption, special guardianship, Child Arrangements Orders or long term fostering.
+All children have a right to a loving and secure home and, where this cannot be provided by their birth parents and wider families, children should have the opportunity to experience this through adoption, special guardianship, child arrangement orders or long term fostering.

 Enjoying and achieving

-All children and young people have the right to good education or training opportunities which meets their identified needs and equips them to live full adult lives.
-Children Looked After should have the opportunity to attend good schools or higher education/training establishments where they make the expected or greater than expected progress and effective use is made of the additional resources available for them through the pupil premium.
+All children and young people have the right to good education and training which meets their identified needs and equips them to live full adult lives.
+Looked after children should have the opportunity to attend good schools, higher education/training establishments where they make the expected or greater than expected progress and effective use is made of the additional resources available for them through the pupil premium.
 All children (not forgetting young carers) have the right to time and support to pursue appropriate leisure interests.

 Making a positive contribution

 All children should be encouraged and supported to make an age-appropriate positive contribution wherever they are living or call 'home'.
-They will be able to do this best where they have a continuity of care, an understanding about their identity and information which they can use to make informed decisions about themselves and to contribute to decisions around their care.
+They will be able to do this best where they have a continuity of care, an understanding about their identity and information which they can use to make informed decisions about themselves.
+Therefore, contributing to their own lives.

 Children, young people and care leavers should also be encouraged to take an interest in their communities, through school, higher education/training or local clubs, and to take part in activities which contribute to these and /or support others.